andrewgu/ModConfigMenu/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+If you publish or release any work based on the code in this project, you must include attribution of credit to myself (Andrew Gu) as well as all contributors:

+* Superd22
+* BlueRaja
+* Patrick-Seymour
+* RealityMachina
+* CMDBob
+* korgano
+* robojumper